 W.J.
 Burger, R. Carpentiero, E. Chesta, R. Iuppa, G. De Rijk and L. Rossi*

-A magnetic spectrometer determines the signed rigidity of a charged particles by measuring their trajectories in the presence of a magnetic field.
-High temperature superconducting (HTS) magnets can operate in space without the use of a cryogenic liquid.
-While HTS magnets have many potential applications in space, including active magnetic radiation shielding, we propose as a first use case a magnetic spectrometer.
-We present the design of an HTS magnetic spectrometer with a toroidal magnet providing a bending strength of 3 T m.
+A magnetic spectrometer determines the signed rigidity of charged particles by measuring their trajectories in the presence of a magnetic field.
+High Temperature Superconducting (HTS) magnets can operate in space without the use of a cryogenic liquid.
+While HTS magnets have many potential applications in space, including active magnetic radiation shielding, we present the design of an HTS magnetic spectrometer with a toroidal magnet providing a bending strength of 3 T m.
 The toroidal magnet is about 2 m in outer diameter, 2 m in height, and requires about 60 km of 12 mm wide ReBCO HTS tape.
-The magnet operates with an engineering current density of 855 A/mm^2 at a temperature of 20 K and a peak magnetic field of about 12 T. Within the HTS Demonstrator Magnet for Space (HDMS) project, we have designed and are building a small-scale demonstrator coil for the toroidal magnet system.
-The demonstrator coil consists of two individually built racetrack-like coils enclosed with copper bands that function as current leads and layer jumps.
+The magnet operates with an engineering current density of 855 A/mm² at a temperature of 20 K and a peak magnetic flux density of about 12 T. In the context of the HTS Demonstrator Magnet for Space (HDMS) project, we have designed and are building a small-scale coil pack of the toroidal magnet.
+The demonstrator magnet consists of two racetrack-like coils enclosed with copper bands that function as current leads and layer jumps.
 The no-insulation winding method facilitates self-protection against quenches.
-A lightweight mechanical structure made from aluminium alloy supports the coil.
+A lightweight mechanical structure made from aluminum alloy supports the coils.